kevin218/Eureka/docs/source/ecf.rst

 '''''''''''''''
 If True, use an updated polynomial wavelength solution for NIRCam longwave spectroscopy instead of the linear wavelength solution currently assumed by STScI.

+gain
+''''
+Optional input.
+If None (default), automatically use reference files or FITS header to compute the gain.
+If not None, the gain in units of e-/ADU or e-/DN.
+The gain variable can either be a single value that is applied to the entire frame or an array of the same shape as the subarray you're using.

 hst_cal
 '''''''
 Only used for HST analyses.
 The fully qualified path to the folder containing HST calibration files.